Ari Melber: 2015–2018

 Melber is a legal analyst for NBC News as well as MSNBC's chief legal correspondent, covering the Department of Justice, FBI and the Supreme Court.

 He has won an Emmy Award for his Supreme Court coverage.
 In 2017, Melber hosted The Point on Sundays on MSNBC.

 The Beat premiered on July 24, 2017, and became the "longest-running" show at "MSNBC's 6 p.m. hour in network history" in 2021.

 Melber reported that the firing of FBI Director James Comey could trigger an investigation into obstruction of justice on May 9, 2017 — the day Comey was fired.
 A probe was announced on May 18, 2017, which included an obstruction investigation.

-Melber reported President Trump's actions toward Ukraine provided a potential case of impeachment for "bribery" in October.
+Melber reported that President Trump's actions toward Ukraine provided a potential case of impeachment for "bribery" in October.
 The next month, top Democrats began making the bribery case, showing "Democrats agreed with the MSNBC host," and a Republican congressman cited a bribery segment from The Beat at an impeachment hearing.

 Melber broke the story that a state investigator was exploring jurisdiction to charge potential defendants in the Mueller probe with state crimes, meaning a conviction would not be eligible for a federal pardon.
 Politico followed up on Melber's scoop the next day, and New York State prosecutors ultimately filed separate charges against Paul Manafort in 2019.